octospacc/sitoctt/en/blog/2022-08-26-sitoctt-da-3-mesi-ad-oggi.md

 If already in the mid-90s the only real limit for a website was the **creativity** of the person who built it, today the **potential** of the Web platform are truly **infinite**; although, in a certain way, it doesn't seem that way at all if you only frequent the common Web.

 The sites of the "_non-personal_" Internet all have the same same and banal appearance.
 Many blogs or demo sites use recycled graphic templates.
 Modern social platforms (Mastodon, Friendica, Pleroma, and so on and so forth) limit customization to a photo, a banner, and a description.
-Stuff like [Misskey](https://misskey-hub.net/en){[:MdTgtBlank:]} already does more, but it absolutely doesn't get to the levels of **total customization**, with **granular precision **, which only a website - even a forum like those of days gone by, and not a private space - allows.
+Stuff like [Misskey](https://misskey-hub.net/en) already does more, but it absolutely doesn't reach the levels of **total customization**, with **granular precision**, that only a site The Web - even if it were a forum like those of the past, and not a private space - allows.

 ### Great expressiveness